Mission Statement and Current Objectives

 I completed two postdocs: one with the Illinois Foundry for Innovation in Engineering Education at the University of Illinois (iFoundry) and one at Purdue’s School of Engineering Education.
 With iFoundry I piloted reform projects that centered on improving students’ intrinsic motivation to learn engineering.
 At Purdue, I worked with Ruth Streveler (in partnership with Shane Brown at Oregon State University and Holly Matusovich at Virginia Tech) to develop a theory of “hot cognition” in engineering – a theory which argues that cognition can be fully understood only by understanding how cognition is directed by motivation.

-I am now back with iFoundry and the Department of Curriculum & Instruction to catalyze change in engineering education at the University of Illinois.
-I lead core college-based change initiatives while continuing my research in students’ conceptual understanding and change about engineering concepts.
+As a faculty member in Computer Science, I work with the Academy for Excellence in Engineering Education and the Department of Curriculum & Instruction to catalyze change in engineering and computer science education at the University of Illinois.
+I help lead core college-based change initiatives while continuing my research in students’ conceptual understanding and change about engineering concepts.
 A list of my project are below.

 Teaching Assistant Professor, Computer Science